kimble4/CrossMgr/HPVMgr/helptxt/RiderDetail.md

 License|The rider's license(sic).
 This is passed directly to CrossMgr.
 Optional.
 Factor|The rider's factor (for para-cycling).
 If the use of factors is enabled in [Settings][] this is passed directly to CrossMgr.
 Optional.
 Team|The last team the rider was entered in an event for.
 Last entered|The date that the rider was last added to an [Event][Events] in HPVMgr, even if they were subsequently removed.
-(Not the date of the event itself.)
+(The Event's date will be used if available, otherwise the system time is used.)
 Tag0-9|The 96-bit EPC code written to the rider's RFID timing tags, represented as a 24-digit hexadecimal number.
 CrossMgr supports up to 10 tags per rider.
 If a date is shown alongside a tag field, this is the last time the tag was written.
 Rider's Machines|A list of machines (with associated [Categories][]) the rider has previously been entered on, used to pre-fill data on the [EventEntry] screen.
 Right-click to delete a machine from the list (this will not affect existing event entries).